-- Cave fish have remnants of an eye

-- What is its function?

-- · It was originally selected

-- for sight Is that still its function?

-- What is the function of the human appendix?

-- Darwin: used by other primates to digest leaves - Is that its function in us?
+- Cave fish have remnants of an eye - What is its function?
+It was originally selected for sight Is that still its function? - · What is the function of the human appendix? - Darwin: used by other primates

-- Must we know the evolutionary history of a trait in order to know its function?
+- to digest leaves Is that its function in us? - Must we know the evolutionary history of a trait in order to know its function?

-- (b) Z is a consequence (or result) of X's being there
+Causal Role versus Etiology

+- · The causal-role strategy: explain how something is able to perform a function

+- Treat functions as dispositions of things

+- Decompose the disposition of hings

+Decompose the disposition into sub-dispositions

+Objections:

-• The causal-role strategy: explain how something is able to perform a function Treat functions as dispositions of things Decompose the disposition into sub-dispositions Objections: Treats any effect as a function Fails to provide any normative standard for functions The etiological strategy: explain the function of traits in terms of what how they were selected - Treat traits as adaptations - Function explained etiologically Objections Only looks to the past, not the present Denies functions to anything that is not an adaptation 19
+Treats any effect as a function Fails to provide any normative standard for functions

+The etiological strategy: explain the function of traits in terms of what how they were selected

+- In terms or wriat now may were selected

+Treat traits as adaptations

+Function explained etiologically

+Objections

+Only looks to the past, not the present

+Denies functions to anything that is not an adaptation

+20

+Discussion Question
-What do you think accounts for the fact that the function of your heart is to pump blood Simply that it does so

-That is what it was selected to do
+What do you think accounts for the fact that the function of your heart is to pump blood Simply that it does so That is what it was selected to do That it serves other physiological activities that ultimately keep me alive

-That it serves other physiological activities that ultimately keep me alive It has no function.
+It has no function.
 Biology is best rid of all function talk